initc3/teeons/README.md

 # teeons
 Project to explore reproducible enclave builds, in the context of TEEs (Trusted Execution Environments).

+So far, in terms of implementation the focus has been on Intel SGX.
+Currently undergoing work is happening under the following repositories:

+* https://github.com/sbellem/auditee: Tool to verify the reproducibility of SGX enclave builds
+* https://github.com/initc3/nix-sgx-sdk: Experimental nix derivation for Intel's SGX SDK

 ## Resources
 * https://reproducible-builds.org/
 * On why reproducible builds matter: https://reproducible-builds.org/docs/buy-in/